SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * deleting draft doesn't always delete the content item

+* enforce readonly nodes by not allowing user to delete the corresponding content item

+* make sure only 1 validate and repair is operating at once

 * how do we not publish events, if the operation is blocked by another workflow?

 * create stories for feature suggestions in here